Hallent History, Family Crest & Coats of Arms

 Another 37 words (3 lines of text) are included under the topic Early Hallent Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hallent family to Ireland
+Migration of the Hallent family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Hallents to arrive on North American shores: James Hallam who settled in Maryland in 1741; William Hallam settled in Barbados in 1680 with his servants; Thomas and William Hallam settled in Newcastle co.
 Del. in 1855.